 Can I make it in advance?

-- Wash and dry the arugula leaves and store them in the fridge in an airtight container.
-Make sure the leaves are dry.
-Want it even faster?
-Many supermarkets offer prewashed arugula leaves ready to be used.
+- Wash and dry arugula, storing it in the fridge in an airtight container.
+Opt for dry leaves.
+Want it speedier?
+Many stores offer prewashed arugula.

-- Shave Parmesan and store it in an air-tight container in the fridge.
+- Shave Parmesan, stow it in an airtight container in the fridge.

-- Mix the dressing ingredients in a Mason jar and refrigerate.
-Shake vigorously before serving.
-The dressing will stay fresh in the fridge for 3-4 weeks.
+- Whip up the dressing in a Mason jar, and refrigerate.
+Shake well before using; it remains fresh for 3-4 weeks.

 - 200 g of baby arugula leaves rocket salad washed and dried

 - 1-2 big pears thinly sliced.
 You can use any pear variety.

 - 20 g of Parmesan shaved with a Julienne peeler or coarsely grated.